Helping Oak Lawn Car Accident Victims Get Compensation

 Car Accident Statistics

 Thousands of people are injured in car accidents each year.
-According to the Illinois Department of Transportation, Illinois had 319,146 motor vehicle collisions in 2018, marking an increase from 2017.
-Of those, 951 or less than 1 percent were fatal car accidents.
-Alcohol was a factor in 27 percent of the fatal accidents.
-Injuries were reported in a little over 21 percent of the crashes.
+According to the Illinois Department of Transportation, Illinois had 295,604 motor vehicle collisions in 2021, marking an increase from 2020.
+Of those, 1,217 were fatal accidents, which resulted in 1,341 deaths.
+This is a 12.2% increase in traffic-related deaths from 2020.
+Alcohol is a factor roughly 25 percent of fatal accidents.
+Injuries were reported in a little over 20 percent of the crashes.

 Common Causes of Car Accidents